lsimps204/angular-2-repo/README.md

 Features:

-- Dockerized environment, with docker-compose used to coordinate 5 different containers
+- Dockerized environment, with docker-compose used to coordinate 6 different containers
+- An Angular front-end application, served from an Nginx container.
 - An API written using Django REST Framework, which is queried by the Angular front-end using the HttpClient
 - JWT authentication using the rest-framework-jwt library
 - PostgreSQL database within the Docker environment